AI in patient portals pharma

 1.1 Benefits and challenges

-Patient portals generally offer a secure online tool for patients to manage their health information, helping them with the basics: medical records, scheduling appointments, and refilling prescriptions.
 However, many portals fall short of their full potential.
-Static content delivery, limited interactivity, and lack of actionable insights lead to a generic user experience that fails to cater to individual needs.
+Static content delivery, limited interactivity, and lack of behavioral insights lead to a generic user experience that fails to cater to individual needs.

-This one-size-fits-all approach to patient engagement tools can increase patient frustration and, ultimately, decrease engagement with the portal.
 To unlock the true power of patient portals, the industry must embrace the transformative potential of Artificial Intelligence (AI) and Machine Learning (ML).

 Despite these limitations, patient portals offer significant benefits for both patients and pharma companies: